richreggio/elixir/README.md

 3. Word Count
    - Creates a map showing the frequency of each word for a given string
 4. Roman Numerals
-   - Converts a positive INT up to 3999 into the right Roman numerals
+   - Converts a positive INT up to 3999 into the correct Roman numerals
 5. Bob
    - Parses a given string and 'Bob' responds with 1 of 5 stings
 6. Beer Song